Solar Panels in Holyhead, Anglesey

 Do I need to clean my solar panels?

-In most cases, rain keeps solar panels clean enough in the UK.
-If your panels are near trees or at a low angle, an annual clean may improve output by 2-5%.
-Never use abrasive materials.
-A soft brush and water is sufficient.
+In most cases, regular UK rainfall keeps solar panels clean enough to perform well.
+If your panels are near trees, under bird flight paths, or at a low pitch angle (below 15°), an annual clean may improve output by 2-5%.
+Never use abrasive materials, pressure washers, or household cleaning products — a soft brush and clean water is sufficient.
+Professional panel cleaning services typically cost £50-£100 per visit.
+Your panels have no moving parts and require very little maintenance over their 25-30 year lifespan.

 What is the Smart Export Guarantee (SEG)?

-The Smart Export Guarantee (SEG) requires licensed energy suppliers to offer a tariff to small-scale generators for electricity exported to the grid.
-Rates are typically 3-15p/kWh.
+The Smart Export Guarantee (SEG) is a UK government scheme that requires licensed energy suppliers with 150,000+ customers to offer a tariff to small-scale generators for surplus electricity exported to the grid.
+Typical rates are 4-6p/kWh, with some suppliers offering up to 15p/kWh on time-of-use or agile tariffs that pay more during peak demand.
 You need a smart meter and an MCS-certified installation to be eligible.
+Your energy supplier will install a smart meter for free if you do not already have one.
+The SEG replaced the Feed-in Tariff scheme, which closed to new applicants in 2019.

 What size solar system do I need for my home in Holyhead?